commonknowledge/contracts/src/standard-28days.md

 11. ### Payments

-    1. Common Knowledge will issue invoices for the Work on completion, or at intervals as described in the proposal.
+    1. Common Knowledge will issue invoices for the Work on completion, or at intervals as described in the Schedule of Work.
     2. Invoices are payable within 28 days.
     3. Common Knowledge will exercise the statutory right to claim interest and recovery costs on overdue invoices under the Late Payment legislation at